 Draining followed by hydro-extraction will remove excess moisture through centrifugal force by spinning the load at a high speed.
 The absorbency of the fabric affects the length of the cycle (6 to 8 minutes) and the residue of moisture.
-The most efficient extraction for cottons takes place at temperatures higher than 38° C but lower than 55° C so that they are not too hot to handle.
-Polyesters and blends should be extracted at a temperature below 38° C to prevent wrinkling.
+The most efficient extraction for cotton takes place at temperatures higher than 380 C but lower than 550 C so that they are not too hot to handle.
+Polyesters and blends should be extracted at a temperature below 380 C to prevent wrinkling.
+The compact mass of hydro-extracted clothes is referred to as 'cheese'.